Frontier

 Then run the game again to create the folder and the default graphics settings.

 If you're not comfortable navigating the file system and deleting files, skip this step.
+Instead, you can pick a default graphics preset like Medium, and apply it.

 Step Two